bakame-php/http-structured-fields/README.md

 $list->replace($key, $member): static;
 ```

-Last but not least you can attach, read and update a `Parameters` instance using the
+On `InnerList` instances it is possible to attach, read and update a `Parameters` instance using the
-following methods on `Item` and `InnerList` instances:
+following methods:

 ```php
 $field->parameter($key): mixed|null;